EricWay1024/tikzcd-editor/README.md

 Try it [here](https://tikzcd-typst-editor.pages.dev/) or on [https://t.yw.je](https://t.yw.je).

-This project is still quite limited as it now only supports the following arrow
+You can make objects and morphims and label them as usual.
+But notice this project is still quite limited as it now only supports the following arrow
 types:

-- vanilla (i.e. with nothing on it),
 - injection,
 - surjection,
 - definition,